gmullerb/base-style-config/js/README.md

 [regex[react.import]: Eslint Regex Rules for React Import](config/configs/regex/react-import.js):

 * It has only 1 rule to check that `import * as React from 'react'` instead of `import React from 'react'`.
+  * This rule is fixable and it will substituted `import * as React from 'react'` with `import React from 'react'`.
   * React exports a namespace, not a Module.

 [regex[test]: Set of Eslint Regex Rules for Test](config/configs/regex/test.js).